delivervaluedaily/manifesto/README.md

 - <span class="li-emoji">🫵🏻</span> <span class="li-content">Do what you can to get close to value</span>

 Do what you can to split out the smallest _valuable_ parts of remaining tasks, and get them as close as possible to releasable that you have the power to do every single day.
-In many cases this still results in feedback that informs next steps.
+In many cases this still results in useful feedback that informs next steps.

 ## But...
 I won't be able to keep up delivering every day?